kyrregjerstad/portfolio/app/src/posts/the-pragmatic-guide-to-playwright-testing.md

 ## Flaky Tests are Worse than No Tests

-Having flaky tests can be a massive productivity drain and frustration.
+Having flaky tests can be a massive productivity drain and a huge frustration.
 A flaky test is one that passes inconsistently, often due to timing issues or race conditions.

 Playwright offers a great way to check for flaky tests.